 Grevillea robusta

-Grevillea robusta is fast-growing evergreen, subtropical tree.
-This decorative stunner has beautiful dense, silvery fern-like foliage.
-Grevillea robusta is native to subtropical parts of Australia, where it grows in coastal areas as well as the inland, especially close to river banks and streams.
-Grevillea is super versatile.
-Outdoors in mild to warm climates it’s well-suited as a vigorous tree, a hedge or a container plant.
-As a full grown tree it can reach a height of 35 meters, with stunning golden orange flowers in spring and summer.
-As a low growing houseplant it is highly adaptable as well.
-Grevillea robusta is commonly known as Silver oak or Silk oak.
-Other internationally used common names for Grevillea robusta are: Silky oak; Australian silky-oak; She-oak; Southern silky-oak; Ggrevillea; Pino rojo; Roble australiano; Roble de pelota; Roble sedoso; Grevillaire; Grévilléa robuste; River oak; Carvalho-sedoso; Grevílea-gigante; Grevilha-robusta; Roble plateado; Helecho; Autralischer Silberstrauch; Gravilea; Salamandar; Roble de seda; Mgrivea; Lacewood; haiku-keokeo; oka-kilika.
-Evanthia has Grevillea robusta starting material available all year round, as seed and young plants from seed.
+Grevillea robusta is a fast-growing evergreen, subtropical tree.
+This decorative eye-catcher has beautiful dense, silver/green-colored fern-like foliage.
+Grevillea robusta is native to subtropical parts of Australia, where it grows both on the coast and inland, especially near riverbanks and streams.
+Grevillea is extremely versatile.
+Outdoors in a mild to warm climate, it is very suitable as a powerful tree, hedge, or container plant.
+As a mature tree, it can reach a height of 35 meters, with beautiful golden-orange flowers in spring and summer.
+It is also very suitable as a low-growing houseplant.
+Grevillea robusta is commonly known as the Australian Silver Oak.
+Other internationally used names for Grevillea robusta include: Silky Oak; Silver Oak; Silk oak; Silky oak; Australian silky-oak; She-oak; Southern silky-oak; Grevillea; Pino rojo; Roble australiano; Roble de pelota; Roble sedoso; Grevillaire; Grévilléa robuste; River oak; Carvalho-sedoso; Grevílea-gigante; Grevilha-robusta; Roble plateado; Helecho; Australischer Silberstrauch; Gravilea; Salamandar; Roble de seda; Mgrivea; Lacewood; haiku-keokeo; oka-kilika.
+Evanthia has Grevillea robusta starting material available year-round, as seeds and young plants from seed.
 Ask our team for the Grevillea cultivation manual for commercial production.

 Properties